-UPDATED 2019
+UPDATED 2024

 This chapter defines the social networking and social media policy for MetroPlan Orlando.
-To address the changing ways Central Floridians communicate and obtain information online, we aim to use social media in conjunction with traditional outreach methods to reach a broader audience.
+To address the changing ways Central Floridians, communicate and obtain information online, we aim to use social media in conjunction with traditional outreach methods to reach a broader audience.

 Social media is a common way for people to get information and share comments, so it is a natural place to engage them on transportation planning.
-However, MetroPlan Orlando recognizes that public record and public access laws require a thoughtful approach.
+MetroPlan Orlando recognizes that public record and public access laws require a thoughtful approach.
+The organization uses a digital archiving system for social media to help comply with public record requests.
 As additional guidance is provided at the state level, the organization will modify the application of social media tools, when necessary.

-Should you have any questions about the terms of use of MetroPlan Orlando's social media channels or the Social Media Policy, please contact the public involvement team at 407-481-5672 or info@MetroPlanOrlando.org.
+Should you have any questions about the terms of use of MetroPlan Orlando's social media channels or the Social Media Policy, please contact the public involvement team at 407-481-5672 or Info@MetroPlanOrlando.gov.
 MetroPlan Orlando adheres to the following social media guidelines to ensure compliance with Florida's open government and public record laws: